kdshah6593/FITracker/Notes.md

  -----------------------------

 # Additional Features
+1. Add User ability to update username & password info
-1. Add Comments to People's Workouts
+2. Add Comments to People's Workouts
-2. Include Videos for Exercises to show form & hitting new goals
+3. Include Videos for Exercises to show form & hitting new goals